Torus Quotients as Global Quotients by Finite Groups: Explicit construction for toric varieties

-The lattice points in $P_i'$ correspond to torus semi-invariant sections of $p^*\O_X(n_iD_i)$ which do not vanish along any $D_j'$ with $j\neq i$.
+The lattice points in $P_i'$ correspond to torus semi-invariant sections of $\O_W(p^*(n_iD_i))$ which do not vanish along any $D_j'$ with $j\neq i$.
 We make two observations: \begin{enumerate} \item There is a natural identification of $P_i$ with $\{x\in P_i'|\langle x,e_i\rangle =0\}$.
-Geometrically, pullback induces an isomorphism between the sections of $\O_X(n_iD_i)$ and the sections of $\O_W(n_iD_i)$ which are linear combinations of torus semi-invariant sections not vanishing along any of the $D_j'$. \item There is a point $x\in P_i'$ with $\langle x,e_i\rangle=n_i$ and $\langle x,\rho\rangle=0$.
-This follows immediately from the fact that $n_iD_i'$ is linearly equivalent to $n_iD_i$.
-Geometrically, there is a section of $\O_W(n_iD_i)$ which induces the divisor $n_iD_i'$.
+Geometrically, pullback induces an isomorphism between the sections of $\O_X(n_iD_i)$ and the sections of $\O_W(p^*(n_iD_i))$ which are linear combinations of torus semi-invariant sections not vanishing along any of the $D_j'$. \item There is a point $x\in P_i'$ with $\langle x,e_i\rangle=n_i$ and $\langle x,\hat\rho\rangle=0$ for all $\rho\in\Sigma(1)$.
+This follows immediately from the fact that $n_iD_i'$ is linearly equivalent to $p^*(n_iD_i)$, which is true by the construction of $\hhat\Sigma$.
+Geometrically, this means that there is a section of $\O_W(p^*(n_iD_i))$ which induces the divisor $n_iD_i'$.
 We will denote this section by $t_i$. \end{enumerate} Concretely, $P_i'$ is a pyramid of height $n_i$ with base $P_i$.
 The apex of the pyramid is the lattice point corresponding to $t_i$.
 If $s$ is a linear combination of torus semi-invariant sections corresponding to the lattice points in $P_i$, then $p^*(s)$ is ``the same'' linear combination of the torus semi-invariant sections corresponding to the lattice points in the base of $P_i'$.

 \begin{definition} Suppose $s$ is a section of $\O_X(n_iD_i)$.
-The \emph{$s$-cut of $W$} is the vanishing locus of the section $t_i-p^*(s)$ of $\O_W(n_iD_i)$. \end{definition} \begin{remark}[$\mu_{n_i}$-action on the cut] The 1-parameter subgroup corresponding to $e_i$ acts with weight 0 on $p^*(s)$ and with weight $n_i$ on $t_i$, so the $s$-cut of $W$ is invariant under the action of $\mu_{n_i}$. \end{remark}
+The \emph{$s$-cut of $W$} is the vanishing locus of the section $t_i-p^*(s)$ of $\O_W(p^*(n_iD_i))$. \end{definition} \begin{remark}[$\mu_{n_i}$-action on the cut] The 1-parameter subgroup corresponding to $e_i$ acts with weight 0 on $p^*(s)$ and with weight $n_i$ on $t_i$, so the $s$-cut of $W$ is invariant under the action of $\mu_{n_i}$. \end{remark}